reserve-protocol/protocol/contracts/plugins/uniconvex/README.md

 `{target}` = `{UoA}`

-UniconvexFiatCollateral is meant for tokens all of which are pegged to USD  DAI-USDC-USDT
+[Convex Curve Fiat Collateral](./UniconvexFiatCollateral) is meant to be used with tokens all of which are pegged to USD  DAI-USDC-USDT and in stable Curve pools - v1, 3pool
 Expected:
 * {tok} == {ref}
 * {ref} is pegged to {target}, otherwise the collateral defaults on refresh
 * {target} == {UoA}

+How does one configure and deploy an instance of the plugin?
+- Choose assets - stablecoins pegged to USD like DAI, USDC, USDT
+- Choose Curve pool - `v1` or `3pool` containing your assets of choice and mint Curve LP tokens
+- Choose Convex pool, stake Curve LP tokens to get your Convex LP tokens
+- Curve (Convex) supports 2+ assets in pools.
+So you need prepare feeds for each asset, find the required addresses on [Chainlink](https://data.chain.link/ethereum/mainnet/stablecoins)
+- Deploy collateral using its constructor in the usual way

+## Convex Curve Non Fiat Collateral

+[Convex Curve Non Fiat Collateral](./UniconvexNonFiatCollateral) is meant for to be used with volatile assets in Curve pools like Tricrypto.
+It will work with fiat stablecoins and stable pools like v1 and 3pool.
+The choice between the two should be made based on economic considerations.

 UniconvexNonFiatCollateral can be used with any convex pool to claim rewards like stable pools which should no be retargeted or crypto pools like USDT-BTC-WETH
 * Expected: {tok} == {ref}, {ref} is pegged to {target} or defaulting, {target} != {UoA}

 How does one configure and deploy an instance of the plugin?
-- Choose assets - stablecoins pegged to USD like DAI, USDC, USDT
+- Choose assets - stablecoins or volatile, can be mixed -  in a volatile pool like Tricrypto
-- Choose Curve pool containing your assets of choice and mint Curve LP tokens
+- Mint Curve LP tokens in the pool of choice
 - Choose Convex pool, stake Curve LP tokens to get your Convex LP tokens
 - Curve (Convex) supports 2+ assets in pools.
 So you need prepare feeds for each asset, find the required addresses on [Chainlink](https://data.chain.link/ethereum/mainnet/stablecoins)
 - Deploy collateral using its constructor in the usual way

-If the deployer should plug in price feeds, what units does your plugin expect those price feeds to be stated in?
- {UoA}/ {Curve Coin(i)}

 #### Why should the value (reference units per collateral token) decrease only in exceptional circumstances?
 see "Implementation details and behavior" section above